carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### S3 (Simple Storage Service)

-- Keywords: Block Storage
+- Keywords: Block Storage, Concurrency

 ![s3](https://d1.awsstatic.com/s3-pdp-redesign/product-page-diagram_Amazon-S3_HIW.cf4c2bd7aa02f1fe77be8aa120393993e08ac86d.png)

 - Storage service that is highly scalable, secure and performant.
+It allows concurency (more than one compute unit can access to the files at the same time).
 - It is OBJECT BASED storage (suitable for files).
 It does not allow to install Operation System (different with EBS for example).
 - S3 Object is made up of:
   - `Key` → Name of the object, full path of the object in bucket e.g. /movies/comedy/abc.avi